Shi-Jialiang/HHCBR/README.md

 7. The best model and associate config file for each experimental setting is saved in ./checkpoints.

 ## How to run the code
-1. Train CrossCBR on the dataset Youshu with GPU 0:
+1. Train CrossCBR on the dataset MealRec+L with GPU 0:

    > python train.py -g 0 -m HHCBR -d MealRec+L